-Budgeting your dental costs is a breeze when you use our Cost Estimator tool.
-Based on real data, this tool lets you see personalized results based on your benefits.
-Just select the service you need and answer any additional questions to further customize your results.
+Budgeting your dental costs is a breeze when you use our Cost Estimator.
+With this tool, you’ll get personalized results based on your benefits.
+Just select the procedure you need and answer any additional questions to further customize your results.
 You can even compare up to five dentists to see potential cost savings.

-For example, if you need a filling, choose "I need a filling."
-You will be shown a comparison of dentists local to you with a breakdown of the typical cost of a filling, how much your network and plan might save you and what your estimated out-of-pocket cost will be.
+For example, if you need a filling, select Filling from the Select a procedure menu and then click Get cost estimate.
+You’ll see a comparison of local dentists with a breakdown of the typical cost of a filling, your network and plan savings and your estimated out-of-pocket expenses.

 If you’re planning dental work that could exceed $300, on a budget or worried that a procedure may exceed your annual plan maximum or not be covered, a pre-treatment estimate can provide peace of mind.
 Pre-treatment estimates from Delta Dental are a free and easy way to predict your out-of-pocket costs for a procedure.

 To get one, simply ask your dentist.
 They will send us a proposed treatment plan, including x-rays if necessary, and we will return you and your dentist a copy of the pre-treatment estimate.
 This includes an overview of services covered, limited or excluded by your dental plan as well as an explanation of how your coinsurance, deductibles and maximums may affect your share of the cost.
 Log in to your account to access your account details.